core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Update of Security Context {#ssec-sec-context-persistence}

 The mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g. due to loss of the mutable Security Context ({{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers ({{ssec-wrap-around-partial-iv}}).
+The endpoint MUST be able to detect loss of mutable security context (see {{ssec-loss-mutable-context}}).
+If an endpoint detects loss of mutable Sender Security Context, it MUST NOT protect further messages using this Security Context to avoid reusing a nonce with the same AEAD key.

 It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g. after device reboot.
 However, also immutable parts of the Security Context may need to be updated, for example due to scheduled key renewal, new or re-joining members in the group, or that the endpoint changes Sender ID, see {{sec-group-re-join}}.

-If an endpoint does not have an up-to-date Sender Security Context, it MUST NOT protect further messages using this Security Context to avoid reusing a nonce with the same AEAD key.

 ### Loss of Mutable Security Context {#ssec-loss-mutable-context}

 An endpoint losing its mutable Security Context, e.g., due to reboot, need to prevent the re-use of Sender Sequence Numbers, and to handle incoming replayed messages.
 Appendix B.1 of {{RFC8613}} describes secure procedures for handling loss of Sender Sequence Number and update of Replay Window.
 The procedure in Appendix B.1.1 of {{RFC8613}} applies also to servers in Group OSCORE and is RECOMMENDED to use.
 A variant of Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE is specified in {{ssec-synch-challenge-response}}.

-If an endpoint is not able to establish an updated Sender Security Context, it MUST NOT protect further messages using this Security Context, it SHOULD inform the Group Manager and retrieve new Security Context parameters from the Group Manager ({{sec-group-re-join}}).
+If an endpoint is not able to establish an updated Sender Security Context, e.g., because of lack of connectivity with the Group Manager, it MUST NOT protect further messages using this Security Context, it SHOULD inform the Group Manager and retrieve new Security Context parameters from the Group Manager ({{sec-group-re-join}}).

 ### Exhaustion of Sender Sequence Numbers {#ssec-wrap-around-partial-iv}